-\paragraph{Offline model-based RL.} As an intersection of model-based RL and offline RL \cite{levine2020offline,liu2021curriculum, levine2020offline}, offline model-based RL methods ~\cite{yu2021combo,yu2020mopo,argenson2020model,kidambi2020morel,matsushima2020deployment,swazinna2021overcoming} utilize supervised learning and generative modeling techniques to enhance policy's performance.
-Nevertheless, the distributional shift problem remains the fundamental challenge in offline model-based RL.
-On the one hand, a lot of methods~\cite{yu2020mopo,yu2021combo,kidambi2020morel,rigter2022rambo,li2024settling, matsushima2020deployment} utilize the dynamics model in a conservative way to reduce estimation errors and achieve better performance.
-MOPO~\cite{yu2020mopo} incorporates the degree of uncertainty as a penalty term on the reward, and MOReL~\cite{kidambi2020morel} assesses uncertainty through the maximum discrepancy between ensemble models.
-On the other hand, methods such as SynthER~\cite{lu2024synthetic} leverage the dynamics model for data augmentation and also achieve high performance.
-Our approach not only takes into account information about the learning policy but also avoids using conservative methods, thus allowing the dynamics model's full potential to be unleashed without hindrance.
+\paragraph{Offline model-based RL.} As an intersection of model-based RL and offline RL \cite{levine2020offline,liu2021curriculum, levine2020offline}, offline model-based RL methods ~\cite{yu2021combo,yu2020mopo,argenson2020model,kidambi2020morel,matsushima2020deployment,swazinna2021overcoming} employ supervised learning and generative modeling techniques to improve policy performance.
+However, the distributional shift problem remains a fundamental challenge in offline model-based RL.
+On the one hand, many methods~\cite{yu2020mopo,yu2021combo,kidambi2020morel,rigter2022rambo,li2024settling, matsushima2020deployment} adopt a conservative approach to utilize the dynamics model, aiming to minimize estimation errors and enhance performance.
+For instance, MOPO~\cite{yu2020mopo} integrates uncertainty as a penalty on the reward, while MOReL~\cite{kidambi2020morel} estimates uncertainty by measuring the maximum discrepancy across ensemble models.
+This conservatism helps mitigate risks but may also limit the exploration of potentially beneficial actions.
+On the other hand, methods such as SynthER~\cite{lu2024synthetic} leverage the dynamics model for data augmentation and successfully achieve high performance through enhanced data variety.
+Our approach takes into account information from the learning policy while intentionally avoiding overly conservative techniques to fully leverage the dynamics model without hindrance.